The Organic Acids Test, commonly called the OAT test is one of my favourite functional medicine tests - this OAT test review will explain why.

 So if you have a chronic illness, simply do not “feel quite right” or if you want to optimize your health and performance then Organic Acids testing may be the right option for you.
 Especially if all of your standard pathology results come back normal.

-If you want to order the OAT test you can do that here or read on to see if this type of testing is the best option for you.
+If you want to order the OAT test read on to see if this type of testing is the best option for you.

 The best part is that it only requires a urine sample so it is easy to do with kids, or anyone with a needle phobia.